 It's important that you keep it covered in the fridge - choose an airtight container.

-It's also possible to make a bumper portion of this low carb hummus and freeze it.
+It's also possible to make a bumper portion and freeze it.
 It stays fresh for 4-6 months.

 Some people think the keto diet is all about eating eggs and bacon.
 I'm so happy to show you that there are plenty of vegetarian keto recipes out there!